rejhgadellaa/nfcpyr/README.md

 * Check out - a list of other readers that should register you as 'checked out' [1]
 * Url requests - a list of urls that are requested [2]

-[1] For example: if you 'check in' at the livingroom it will automatically check you in at the front door (in case you missed that one).
-Any actions that are associated with checking in using the reader at the front door will also be triggered.
+[1] For example: if you 'check in' at the livingroom it can automatically check you in at the front door (in case you missed that one).
+Any actions that are associated with checking in using the reader at the front door will in this case also be triggered.
 It works other way around, too: Checking out at the front door may check you out at all readers in the building and trigger any actions that are associated with those.

 [2] For example: if you have lights that can be turned on or off via a http request you can trigger that.
 Certain supported keywords will be replaced before requesting the url so you can pass parameters (like the username or name of the reader).